Epistemix-Inc/FRED-tutorials/school-closure/README.md

 The schools are also setup to actively check the number of cases of flu either in their school or in their county and close schools if the number passes a threshold set by one of the variables: `local_closure_trigger` or `global_closure_trigger`.
 After deciding to close due to the flu, the admin goes to the `Close` state, and the school remains closed for a time period set by the variable `days_closed`.

 #### Global Flu Closure
-The `GLOBAL_CLOSURE `, `LOCAL_CLOSURE`, and `NO_CLOSURE` variables are set to arbitrary numeric values to get around the inability to assign strings to variables.
+The `GLOBAL_CLOSURE `, `LOCAL_CLOSURE`, and `NO_CLOSURE` variables are set to arbitrary but unique integers to get around the inability to assign strings to variables.
 The global closure option is selected by setting `school_closure_policy = GLOBAL_CLOSURE `.
 This variable passes admins from the `CheckEpidemic` state in the `SCHOOL` condition to the `CheckGlobalEpidemic ` state:

 ```fred